safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 ---

 As a technical analyst in the GIS department a recent project involved setting up a Data Download solution for users to serve orthophoto data to themselves.
-Having read up about notifications in FME Server, you think that it should be possible to set up a system that uses email-based automation.
+Having read up about notifications in FME Server, you think that it should also be possible to set up a system that uses email-based automation.

 So far you have set up a system for incoming email notifications to be registered by FME Server.
 Now you must create a workspace to process these and publish it to FME Server.
 The workspace must then be triggered by a notification topic.